KornPhleax/messe/backend/README.md

 ## Docker Container
 The Docker Container is responsible for hosting openldap and phpldapadmin, this is used by the python Flask Backend REST API.
-The python application should probably also be hosted inside its own docker image, **feature?**
+The python application is hosted in its own python container built on `docker-compose up -d`

 ## Python Flask Backend local setup for development
 This ist the REST API implemented in Flask.